countable-web/open-source-corporation/product/engineering/SERVERS.md

 4. If there are no restrictions, use Scaleway.

 ### Node Creation

+  * For Digital Ocean, choose "create->Droplet".
   * Choose the latest LTS Ubuntu as the OS.
   * Choose an amount of RAM and Disk space by consulting the developers of the system you are installing.
 For a Django application with low traffic (under 1000 visits/day) 2GB of RAM is ok.
-For most systems 100GB of disk space is recommended.
+For most systems about 100GB of disk space is recommended.
   * Choose a name for the node that uses the project slug, ie `cortico` as the name.
 If the Node is only used in a subset of cases, indicate that, ie `cortico-clientname`.

 ### Bootstrapping